Honest Imagery for Allergens and Dietary Claims

 - Photo.
 What should absolutely be visible (or absent) in the image to match steps 1-3?

-According to Food Allergy Research & Education, emergency room visits for food-induced anaphylaxis are a significant burden on families.
-Your visual accuracy won’t eliminate risk, but it can reduce the chance that a guest mistakenly trusts the wrong dish.
+Food Allergy Research & Education reports that ER visits for food allergies are a major burden.
+Your visual accuracy won’t end risk.
+But it can reduce the chance a guest trusts the wrong dish.

 A simple Yummify-powered workflow